 Most of your routers used for wood sign making are 1.25 hp.
 They have a 1/4″ collet for 1/4″ router bit shanks.
 This doesn’t mean you can’t change the collet to a 1/2″ or 1/4″ collet to accept the different size router bit shank.
-It really depends on the horse power of the router.
+It really depends on the horsepower of the router.

 There are advantages to using a 1/2″ router bit shank over the 1/4″ router bit shank.

-Durability – For the most part 1/2″ router bit shanks are stronger due to the size of the shank.
-If you are anticipating routing a hard wood species or cutting a lot of shapes out of wood for your wood sign making then maybe a 1/2″ shank router bit is appropriate.
+Durability – For the most part, 1/2″ router bit shanks are stronger due to the size of the shank.
+If you are anticipating routing a hardwood species or cutting a lot of shapes out of wood for your wood sign making then maybe a 1/2″ shank router bit is appropriate.

-However, from a wood sign making perspective the 1/4″ shank works very well.
+However, from a wood sign-making perspective, the 1/4″ shank works very well.
 Lastly, the 1/4″ shank is very available and the cost is cheaper.
 This is definitely an advantage.

 Collets – What Is A Collet And How Deep To Insert The Router Bit

 Think of a collet as sort of a chuck on a drill.
-You place the drill bit in the chuck and the tighten the chuck.
+You place the drill bit in the chuck and tighten the chuck.
 The same applies to the collet on the router.
 It attaches to the bottom of the router with a coupler over top of it.

 You place the router bit inside the collet and then tighten the coupler.
 Most routers these days have a button to hold down while you are tightening the coupler.
 Older routers have the coupler and a jam nut so you will need to use two wrenches to tighten.
-There are many types on the market ranging in sizes, manual and quick change.
+There are many types on the market ranging in size, manual and quick change.

 But I believe you will determine for yourself.
 My thoughts are to be safe and place about a 1/4″ into the collet.
 Ensure you tighten the coupler and ensure the bit is tight.

-If you would like a good view of a collet and its operation I have include a really good video for an explanation of the above.
+If you would like a good view of a collet and its operation I have to include a really good video for an explanation of the above.

 Recommended Router Bits For Wood Sign Making

-During my journey into wood sign making I narrowed my choice of router bits to the application or purpose I was using.
+During my journey into wood sign making, I narrowed my choice of router bits to the application or purpose I was using.
 There are basic kits you can purchase out there with basic setups for routing.
-However I have found they aren’t exclusive to the wood sign making application.
+However, I have found they aren’t exclusive to the wood sign-making application.